Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: Lorentz transformation and Klein–Gordon

 Satisfies:

+Note that this should not be read as a derivation of Klein--Gordon field theory, which would require a field Lagrangian or Hamiltonian formulation, quantization in terms of field operators and creation and annihilation modes.

-We could say that at fixed x in the lab frame the frequency of oscillation increases by the Lorentz factor compared to the rest phase frequency.
-It is because the wavefield changes in the convective case that the observing frame perceives an increase in energy, mass and momentum.
+Following the above we could say that at fixed x in the lab frame the frequency of oscillation increases by the Lorentz factor compared to the rest phase frequency.
+It is because the wave field changes in the convective case that the observing frame perceives an increase in energy, mass and momentum.

 As in relativity, we can note that if we instead investigate the ticks of the oscillating core ‘clock’ along the vortex ‘worldline’, \(X = v_d t\):

 And so evaluated at this translational X we instead have,